thoughtbot/clearance/README.md

 * Creates an initializer to allow further configuration.
 * Creates a migration that either creates a users table or adds any necessary columns to the existing table.
+* Creates a `PasswordReset` model.
+* Creates a migration to remove the `confirmation_token` column from the users table if it exists.

 ## Configure